-The Build Alternatives and Preferred Alternative would result in beneficial permanent impacts to surface waters.
+The Candidate Build Alternatives and Preferred Alternative would result in beneficial long-term impacts to surface waters.
 General impacts to water resources from roadway construction would be similar among the alternatives, the primary difference being the amount of impervious surface that would occupy the project area (see Table 4-1), and the length of retaining wall required along the edge of Broad Branch.

 Although these alternatives would result in an increase of impervious surfaces, they all incorporate stormwater systems that would accommodate the infiltration of the first 1.2 inches of stormwater from the project area (provided that studies during design confirm that soils are adequately pervious, and the water table is low).
-Stormwater treatment measures would be incorporated into project designs to allow for infiltration of stormwater to more closely match pre-urbanization conditions for the area and reduce the amount of additional sediment, chemicals, nutrients, and heat in runoff that comes from impervious surfaces, resulting in permanent benefits to surface water.
+Stormwater treatment measures would be incorporated into project designs to allow for infiltration of stormwater to more closely match pre-urbanization conditions for the area and reduce the amount of additional sediment, chemicals, nutrients, and heat in runoff that comes from impervious surfaces, resulting in long-term benefits to surface water.

 A more detailed analysis of stream impacts based on proposed limits of grading for the Preferred Alternative would be conducted during project design.
 As a part of the design, an erosion and sediment control plan, stormwater management plan, and a "treatment train" of best management practice (BMP) techniques would be developed.
 Mitigation for any unavoidable stream impacts would be developed in coordination with the USACE and DOEE during the permitting process.
 If stream mitigation is required for the Preferred Alternative, purchase of credits from an approved mitigation bank is the anticipated form of stream mitigation.
-Disturbed portions of the stream bed and shores will be restored to original conditions following construction of stormwater outfalls and the restoration of adjacent retaining walls.
-The